-Responsibilities of the Data Quality Subcommittee include:
+Responsibilities of the SPMAB include:

-Review and provide feedback regarding proposed scoring criteria, scoring tools and scoring process.
+Review and provide feedback regarding proposed new and existing scoring criteria and benchmarks.

-Note: this Committee will not review criteria benchmarks or point allocations.
+Note: the SPMAB will not review point allocations.

 ODFC Funding Oversight Subcommittee

 ODFC's Funding Oversight Subcommittee is a subcommittee of the Funders Collaborative and is comprised of individuals associated with organizations that do not receive Continuum of Care program funds from the Department of Housing and Urban Development within the CT-503 jurisdiction.
 These individuals are considered non-conflicted in determining future funding considerations for the CT-503 CoC.